DParedero/Masters_Dissertation/README.md

 ### Data source

 Properati SA is an Argentine real estate web portal, dedicated to the publication of assets for sale and rental transactions which operates in several Latin American countries, such as Argentina, Peru and Colombia.
 Since it opened in 2012, it has positioned itself as a leading portal in the Latin American sector and it is a reference thanks to the periodic publication that makes its own data for free use.
 This data sets are [available on the following link](https://www.properati.com.ar/data/) and it can be dowloaded in CSV or using the Google BigQuery interface.

+Firstly, this are the filters that are applied to the BigQuery extraction:

+· type: Propiedad. (property)
+· country: Argentina.
+· created_on: greater than 01/06/2018
+· operation: Venta. (sale)
+· currency: USD.

+In addition, it is necessary to include the following filters to make sure that the dataset does not contain outliers:

+· cities: Vicente López and Palermo.
+· surface: less than 1000 m2.
+· rooms: less than 10 rooms.
+· bathrooms: less than 9 bathrooms.

+Finally, [this is the dataset obtained](https://github.com/DParedero/Masters_Dissertation/blob/master/data/Dataset.csv), in CSV format.

 ## Predicting Model